illuminat3/Encounters/README.md

 ## Install

-## Issues
+## Community

-Feel free to use github issues.
+Please use github issues.
 There are 3 main types:

 ### Bug